SINTEF-9012/TDPrioritization/README.md

 # python-smells-prioritizer

-This project is part of a master thesis investigating how AI techniques, such as **Retrieval-Augmented Generation (RAG)**, can be used to improve **technical debt prioritization**.
-The goal is to explore whether large language models in combination with static code analysis, repository mining and other related AI techniques can provide better insights and prioritization strategies for managing technical debt in source code.
+This project is part of a master’s thesis investigating whether **large language models (LLMs)** can support **technical debt prioritization** by ranking detected code smells when supplied with relevant contextual information.

+The artifact combines code smell detection with configurable contextual signals, including:

+- Static-analysis information
+- Repository-mining and Git-based metrics
+- Retrieved background knowledge through **Retrieval-Augmented Generation (RAG)**
+- Test coverage information
+- Source-code context or AI-generated code summaries

+The goal is to explore whether these contextual additions improve the quality of LLM-generated code smell prioritizations.

+---

 ## Requirements

-- Python **3.11+**
+- Python **3.11 or 3.12**
-- A recent version of `pip` (`pip install --upgrade pip`)
+- A recent version of `pip`
-- Internet access (for dependency downloads and optional cloud-based LLMs)
+- Internet access for dependency downloads and, when applicable, cloud-based LLM usage
-- Git (required if repository mining is enabled)
+- Git, if repository mining is enabled
-- An external static analysis tool: **python_smells_detector**
+- An external static-analysis tool: [`python_smells_detector`](https://github.com/KarthikShivasankar/python_smells_detector)

+---

 ## Installation